EEngvall/eengvall.github.io/index.md

 4. **Reflect on the process of enhancing and/or modifying the artifact.
 What did you learn as you were creating it and improving it?
 What challenges did you face?**

    I feel the biggest thing I learned while working on the enhancements for this artifact are that stepping away from a project for a long enough time frame can drastically improve your understanding of the core problems.
 For example, with this artifact having been originally created over a year ago I can look back on it now with a new perspective and see things that I may have missed or even implemented but did so incorrectly.
 I also can see where my commenting needs work as some things were unclear to me even as the person that originally wrote the code.
-A good example of this is the UserInfo class from the original project basically only being used for getters and setters of some basic information
+A good example of this is the UserInfo class from the original project basically only being used for getters and setters of some basic information instead of housing other methods or functions appropriate to the class.
+This artifact helps to demonstrate my ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.

    ```java
       public class UserInfo {